Syllabus for ELT-495

 Keep in mind that the final project paper will count as 50% of your final course grade.
 The remaining 50% of your course grade will be determined by your class interactions, products, discussion forums, and written assignments.

-Overall course evaluation will be based on the attached rubric which is based on TESC and ABET guidelines and approved Student Outcomes of the TESC EET Program.
+Overall course evaluation will be based on the attached rubric which is based on TESU and ABET guidelines and approved Student Outcomes of the TESU EET Program.
 All 12 Student Outcomes described in the rubric will be used to evaluate each student.
 Each student will be evaluated on each Student Outcome based on the quality, quantity, participation, and responses they employ to satisfy the specific course objectives and assignments.

 - Student Outcome 1: Demonstrate a fundamental mastery of the knowledge, techniques, skills and modern tools required for electronics and/or related fields.